ymilesz/ymilesz.github.io/index.md

 ![](Photos/Nylanderia.jpg) <br>
 Formicidae: _Nylanderia fulva_

-**Taxonomy and Systematics of Gall Wasps and Associated Inquilines/Parasitoids** I am also interested in taxonomy of gall wasp and their associated inquiline and parasitoids, in particular Eurytomidae.
+**Taxonomy and Systematics of Gall Wasps and Associated Natural Enemies** I am also interested in taxonomy of gall wasp and their associated natural enemies, in particular Eurytomidae.
 For my masters degree I revised the Canadian species of eurytomids associated with rose gall wasps (Cynipidae: _Diplolepis_).
 I used _COI_ to delimit species and provided an updated key along with the description of a new species.
 I have also used _COI_ to rebuild the phylogeny of _Diplolepis_ and their inquiline _Periclistus_, which shows the both genera are in need of revision and gall morphology alone is not enough to identify these species.
 Currently I am revising oak gall wasp Belonocnema, and describing galls on _Smilax_ found in southern tip of Florida.<br>